 Some other examples of malware include: ransomware, which we describe below; keyloggers, which can record keystrokes made by a computer; trojans, which enter systems in disguise; droppers, which can install other pieces of malware; bot infections, which can replicate and spread on their own; and then viruses designed purely for destruction – wipers.

-Unfortunately, the ways that APTs use malware are as varied as malware itself, which is why it’s so hard to stop.
-Groups often develop their own custom malware to help them attack companies and individuals through the channels of their preference (i.e. phishing, see below).
+Unfortunately, the ways that cyber groups use malware are as varied as malware itself, which is why it’s so hard to stop.
+Groups often develop their own custom malware to help them attack companies and individuals through the channels of their preference (i.e. social engineering).
 But, they also often share malware with other groups and may compromise legitimate technology for their own purposes – Cobalt Strike, for example, is a tool that both legitimate and criminal groups use.